hgtonight/vanilladocs/docs/developers/configuration/message.html.md

 ---
 ##Messages - Talk to your Community

+Messages can appear anywhere in your community, and can be used to inform your users of news and events.

+###Configuring Messages

-Messages can appear anywhere in your application, and can be used to inform your users of news and events.
-Messages can be added to your forum by clicking on the Add Message button when on the Message page.
+Messages can be added to your forum by clicking on the Add Message button when on the Message page, and choosing the following

-Message Options:
+Message options:

 1. You can determine on which page a Message will seen, for example just on the profile page.
 2. You can add a Message to a specfic category.